alphagov/govuk-developer-docs/source/manual/alerts/prolonged-gc-collection-times-check.html.md

 Solving this problem largely depends on what the particular box is being used for.

-On boxes where the data in elasticsearch isn't critical (e.g. for ci-master and ci-agent, where it is only test data) freeing up heap space can be achieved by deleting indexes:
+On boxes where the data in Elasticsearch isn't critical (e.g. for ci-master and ci-agent, where it is only test data) freeing up heap space can be achieved by deleting indexes: